 People are friendly, and you always get help from the local population and senior students.

-The living expenses are also low in Poland than in places like France, the UK, Germany, Switzerland, and Scandinavian countries.
+Living expenses are also lower in Poland than in France, the UK, Germany, Switzerland, and Scandinavian countries.

 You can work in Poland during or after completing the program.